rust-lang/cargo/src/doc/src/reference/config.md

 low-speed-limit = 5 # Lower threshold for bytes/sec (10 = default, 0 = disabled)
 multiplexing = false  # whether or not to use HTTP/2 multiplexing where possible

+# A list of hosts which do not use the proxy configuration, if any.
+noproxy = ['github.com']

 [build]
 jobs = 1                  # number of parallel jobs, defaults to # of CPUs
 rustc = "rustc"           # the rust compiler tool